Commercial Patio Covers in BC: Built for Restaurants, Hotels & Year-Round Revenue (2026)

 Commercial patio covers need to handle heavier loads, wider spans, and more demanding use than residential installations.
 Here’s what we install and why.

-Insulated aluminum panels are the workhorse of commercial patio covers in BC.
-The panels use a foam core sandwiched between two aluminum sheets — giving you structural strength, thermal insulation, and a clean finished look on the underside.
-Key specs for commercial applications:
+Solid aluminum panels are the workhorse of commercial patio covers in BC.
+They give you real structural strength and a clean, finished look on the underside — over-built to handle Okanagan weather year after year.
+Key features for commercial applications:

 - Spans up to 22 feet without center posts, keeping your layout flexible